How It Works

 Our yearlong fellowships provide recent graduates who are looking to begin their careers in media with a full year of professional journalism experience—paid.

 Our paid summer internships provide current college students with the opportunity to explore a media career for ten weeks.

 You will be asked to provide some basic contact information, as well as a résumé, cover letter, transcript, references, writing samples, and brief responses to short questions.

-The application deadline for 2021 has closed.
-Applications for 2022 will open in October.
+Applications for 2022 CN Fellowships are open!
 Once you have applied, ISI will reach out with further information about the interview and placement process.